firasd/vibesbench/README.md

 However, as Sam Altman acknowledged during the GPT-5 rollout:

 > “We for sure underestimated how much some of the things that people like in GPT-4o matter to them… We will try to do much better… about making sure that our model gets better for most users, not just people using AI for science or coding.”

+Interestingly, GPT-4o and GPT-4.5 remain top 20 on LMArena Text as of Dec 2025, despite receiving no updates for 9 months.

 Vibesbench conversations reveal stylistic differences between models and highlight potential regressions.
 Anyone from a lay user to a lab researcher can paste prompts from our sample conversations to get a sense of what the response is like.